How to Apply

 - Most scholarships require enrollment as a full-time student (12 semester hours minimum) while some are open to part-time students (6 semester hours minimum).
 All students who plan to enroll in six or more semester hours are encouraged to apply for a scholarship.

-- Incoming new students and high school dual credit students must submit ACT or SAT scores (ACT preferred) taken their junior or senior year in high school in order to be considered for college-wide scholars awards and scholarship programs and some program-specific scholarships.
+- Incoming new students and high school dual credit students must submit ACT or SAT scores (ACT preferred) taken their junior or senior year in high school in order to be considered for college-wide scholarship programs and some program-specific scholarships.
 Verification of the scores must appear on official transcripts or as copies of the original score report.
-Documentation of ACT or SAT scores must accompany the application.
+Documentation of ACT or SAT scores must be uploaded with the online application.

-- Currently enrolled college students and transfer students who have completed at least 12 hours of college'level work (excluding dual credit taken in high school) are not required to submit ACT/SAT scores.
-However, applicants must submit an official transcript from each college attended as of the date of the application.
-Transcripts must accompany the application.
+- Currently enrolled college students and transfer students who have completed at least 12 hours of college-level work (excluding dual credit taken in high school) are not required to submit ACT/SAT scores.
+However, transfer students must submit an official transcript from each college attended as of the date of the application.
+Transcripts must be uploaded with the online application.

 - Currently enrolled college students must have a minimum cumulative grade point average of 2.50 for receiving scholarships.
 Some scholarship programs require a 3.00 cumulative GPA for currently enrolled students.